firozkhan18/react-project-generator-tool/docs/memory-management-and-garbage-collection.md

 Java's memory management system is designed to be efficient and automatic, with features like garbage collection ensuring that unused objects are cleaned up without manual intervention.
 By understanding the distinctions between stack and heap memory, the different types of references, and the working of garbage collectors, developers can write more efficient and optimized Java applications.

----

-This outline organizes the topic into clear sections, providing both theory and practical examples of memory management, the role of references, and garbage collection in Java.
-Let me know if you'd like more details or specific code examples for any of these sections!